surevine/spiffing/README.md

 `make quick-tests` just runs the tests themselves.

-The tests themselves are defined in tests.xml
+The tests themselves are defined in test-data/tests.xml